Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 The historic Toruń Planetarium building and the associated architectural restrictions as well as fire safety considerations make it impossible to introduce prams to the Planetarium projection room.

-The external elevator is designed for transporting disabled people using wheelchairs.
+The external elevator is designed for the transport of disabled people in wheelchairs.

 In the projection room Planetarium Torunthanks to special equipment, astronomical demonstrations lasting about 40 minutes are conducted.

 They talk about size and construction universe, the most popular constellations as well as the mysteries of planets and galaxies.

 The central place of the Planetarium is occupied by the RFP II stars projector Zeissthat recreates the appearance of the sky from any moment and anywhere on Earth.

 On the artificial sky, or dome with a diameter of 15 m, you can present: